Five planets to align in rare celestial event on Friday

-PENNSYLVANIA, USA — Editors note: The above video is from June 13

-For the first time in 18 years, a rare grouping of planets will be viewable in the night sky... no telescope necessary!
+HOUSTON — For the first time in 18 years, a rare grouping of planets will be viewable in the night sky...no telescope necessary!

 In order, Mercury, Venus, Mars, Jupiter, and Saturn will be visible with the naked eye.
 Mercury may be difficult to see, because of how dim it appears.
 However, as June progresses, the planet will become brighter as it climbs higher above the horizon.